Gardaí crackdown on car thieves

 It cannot be stressed enough for buyers to have a pre-purchase vehicle check carried out by MyVehicle.ie to make sure the Vehicle Identification Number (VIN) on the chassis correlates with the documentation.

-The important thing to stress is that online car sales is primarily a legitimate business and that only a very small percentage of ads will involve fraud.
+The important thing to stress is that online car sales are primarily a legitimate business and that only a very small percentage of ads will involve fraud.
 In 2015, it is estimated that 603,000 ads were placed online for the sale of cars with a total of €2.5 billion worth of vehicles sold.

 Crimestoppers have urged anyone with information about a crime, or possible crime, involving a vehicle to contact it at 1800 250025.